psyb0t/piraterf/README.md

 - **Live Status**: All devices see real-time transmission progress
 - **Output Streaming**: Live RF transmission logs visible to everyone
 - **Turn-Based Chaos**: Pass control between devices for collaborative broadcasting

+## 🔌 Antenna Setup

+Connect your antenna to **GPIO 4 (Physical Pin 7)** on the Pi Zero W:

+- **No antenna**: Extremely weak signal contained within your home - perfect for safe chaos without pissing off the neighbors
+- **Short wire (10-20cm)**: Minimal range for indoor experimentation
+- **Wire antenna (75cm)**: Longer range but square wave harmonics travel farther than intended - keep this shit indoors
+- **Low-pass filter + antenna**: For proper outdoor transmission (get your fucking license first)
+- **Low-pass filter + amplifier + antenna**: For maximum range and maximum chaos (Pi outputs milliwatts by default)

+**⚠️ WARNING**: The Raspberry Pi GPIO outputs square waves with harmonics across the entire spectrum.
+For proper outdoor transmission, you MUST use appropriate low-pass filters to suppress spurious emissions and comply with RF regulations.
+Without filtering, you're broadcasting on multiple frequencies simultaneously.

 ## 📡 Transmission Modes Explained